kulmeher/TSWD-Repository/README.md

 Above is the data with a simple visualization that we created with guidance from our instructors.

+<div class="flourish-embed flourish-scatter" data-src="visualisation/12596419"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+Finally, above here is my visualization created for this data.
+Instead of creating multiple line charts, I chose to visualize the data on a dynamic line graph with dot's symbolizing each countries GDP to Debt Ratio for that year.
+In this way, all of the information is easily interpretable.
+If information on a single year is needed, the user can toggle between years using the time slider.
+When the time slider is paused, the user can get information on the debt to GDP ratio for a single country at one year in time, and compare this information with other countries.

+I used the complementary colors of blue and orange for my data viz -- blue is a calming color, which I thought would look good and not too distracting as the line indicating a countries range of debt to GDP ratio.
+The orange is bright enough to call your attention to the GDP to Debt ratio at a single year in time, without dominating the visualization.

 We started with our first public assignment this week.
 Here, I am implementing the data visualization techniques I have learned in weeks one and two in order to recreate this OECD data on government debt.